Astle-sudo/Data-preprocessing-CLI/README.md

 ## Preprocessing options
 After opening the file, the interface will provide certain preprocessing options.
 Remember: press -1 to return back to the previous options,
           press -2 to quite the program.
-Always remember to download the preprocessed data before qiuting.
+Always remember to download the preprocessed data before quiting.

 ### Dataset Statistics
 - Column statistics (enter column name)